 The following three color charts are from the world-famous French Illustrated Encyclopedias by Larousse.
 You can see many of the Natural History posters from Larousse here.

-If you enjoyed these color and pattern prints you should check out many of the art and design image collections on Picture Box Blue.
-These include many collections of wonderful colorful patterns such as those of Owen Jones’s Grammer of Ornament and the Polychrome ornaments of Albert Racinet.
-Also the art and decoration design prints of Christopher Dresser.
+If you enjoyed these colour and pattern prints, you should check out many of the art and design image collections on Picture Box Blue.
+These include many collections of wonderful colourful patterns such as those of Owen Jones’s Grammer of Ornament and the Polychrome ornaments of Albert Racinet.
+Also, the art and decoration design prints of Christopher Dresser.

 There are many wonderful vintage Japanese patterns and designs here.

 Weekly Rambles - Lora B. Create & Ponder